iLert/docs/user-administration/user-roles-and-permissions.md

 ## Available roles

-A user in iLert can have one of the following roles:
+A user in ilert can have one of the following roles:

 * [Stakeholder](user-roles-and-permissions.md#stakeholder)
 * [Guest](user-roles-and-permissions.md#guest)